+Finding: Not applicable.
 Proposed lighting is not required for the proposed paved access road.
+No additional lighting is proposed with this application.

 17.62.85 - Refuse and recycling standards for commercial, industrial, office, institutional, and multifamily developments.

 The purpose and intent of these provisions is to provide an efficient, safe and convenient refuse and recycling enclosure for the public as well as the local collection firm.
 All new development, change in property use, expansions or exterior alterations to uses, other than single-family or duplex residences, single-family attached dwellings, 3-4 plexes, internal conversions, or accessory dwelling units (ADUs), shall include a refuse and recycling enclosure.
 The area(s) shall be: